mstmkn67/mikan5/README.md

 # mikan5

-MIKAN5 simulates arbitrary shaped particles dispersed in Newtonian Stokes Fluid (Reynolds number is zero).
+MIKAN5 simulates arbitrary shaped particles dispersed in Newtonian Stokes Fluid.
-The system works on GORUMET, which is GUI of OCTA [OCTA](http://octa.jp/).
+The system works on GORUMET, which is GUI of  [OCTA](http://octa.jp/).
-Setup the director in the menu of GOURMET, Tool>Environments Setup
+Set the directory in the menu of GOURMET, Tool>Environments Setup

 The samples haven't uploaded yet.